base/base/docs/specs/governance/gov-token.md

 as inherited from `ERC20Votes`.

 The delegation is recorded in a checkpoint.
 When a token holder delegates their voting power, the delegated address receives the voting power corresponding to the token holder's balance.
-These tokens become independent of the user's balance, so the user's future transfers do not affect the voting power of the delegated address.
-The delegated address can further transfer these tokens, which would move the voting power to the new recipient.
+Under token transfers, the voting power associated with the tokens is moved from the delegate of the sender to that of the recipient.